phiweger/workflow/README.md

 This tiny script takes as input a table and a yaml file containing metadata and other information in the form of key: value pairs.
 It serves to quickly summarize a "Kapselzettel".

+### yamlcalc

+This script calculates some new keys given a yaml file.